-Nothing in life is so easy to achieve and especially not when one is talking about being the Chief Executive Officer (CEO) of a Fortune 500 company – a globally recognised company.
+Nothing in life is so easy to achieve and especially when one is talking about being the Chief Executive Officer (CEO) of a Fortune 500 company – a globally recognized company.

-Nowadays women are taking a giant stride by challenging and competing with their male counterparts in various prestigious job positions such as the Chief Executive Officers, Directors, Chairmen etc.
+Nowadays women are taking a giant stride by challenging and competing with their male counterparts in various prestigious job positions such as Chief Executive Officers, Directors, Chairmen, etc.

 World Top 5 Female CEOs